Southern Decadence Tips & Tricks

 Unfortunately, Southern Decadence does attract some people who are out for more than a good time.
 When you walk the streets, don't bring your wallet.
 Take the cash you need and some sort of identification and put them in a pocket that no one can slip their hand into.
 Don't wear expensive jewelry.
 Basically, don't take anything with you that you would have a hard time replacing if it were lost.

 If your car is impounded, it will cost you over a $100 bucks plus whatever else the city decides to tack on.
-Your car can be retrieved from the City Auto Pound, located in a dangerous area of the city, 400 N. Claiborne Ave., (565.7236).
+Your car can be retrieved from the City Auto Pound, located in a dangerous area of the city, 400 N. Claiborne Ave., (504.565.7236).
 This will spoil a good time.
 Cabs will be difficult to get during Southern Decadence.
 In addition, many cab companies enforce a "special event rate."
 This means that you'll be paying a premium for a taxi and, sadly, many cabbies take advantage of people during Decadence.
-If you are going to take a cab, we recommend UNITED CABS: 522.9771 or 524.9606.
-Write these numbers down and put them in your wallet.
-This cab company can be trusted.
-If you don't care what it costs to get around, any cab will do.
-United Cabs has a sound reputation with the Gay community.
+If you are going to take a cab, don't bother, we recommend UBER using the Uber App.

 People are allowed to drink on the streets in New Orleans; however, you must ask the bartender for a "geaux cup."
 (A "go cup" is a plastic cup.)
 Glass and cans are not allowed on the streets for safety reasons.